Miller wins Spanish MotoGP as Bagnaia takes championship lead - RFI

 Bagnaia followed Miller home to give Ducati the first two places and take the championship lead.

 "I'm happy," he said.
-"This was a really tough track for us, so to finish one two is a really big result for us," he said.
+"This was a really tough track for us, so to finish one-two is a really big result for us."

 Japanese rider Takaaki Nakagami (Honda-LCR) was fourth and Spanish world champion Joan Mir (Suzuki) was fifth.